I was involved in a discussion over in a Facebook group recently and someone posted:

 - Change the way you eat and remember that almost everything has carbs!

-If you're newly diagnosed with type 2 diabetes it can be quite a shock.
+If you’re newly diagnosed with type 2 diabetes it can be quite a shock, we understand.
 There is no doubt that it adds another level of complexity to your life and in the early stages it can seem overwhelming.

 But like many people pointed out, it's not a life sentence and you can live a ‘new' normal life again.

-One thing is for sure, you do need to learn a thing or 2 so I'll give you a word of warning and provide some resources to help you get started.
+One thing is for sure, you do need to learn a thing or two so I’ll give you a word of warning and provide some resources to help you get started.

 Newly Diagnosed?
 A Word Of Warning

-Let me just say that you will read a lot of conflicting information out on the internet so make sure you're careful.
+Let me just say that you will read a lot of conflicting information out on the ‘wild west web’ so make sure you’re careful.
 There is A LOT of misinformation, outdated information, and just plain bad information.
 Just keep this in mind as you look around.

-Make sure the places you source information from are places like Diabetes Meal Plans.
-We are qualified nutritionists and dietitians and most of our information is evidence-based, meaning it comes from proper science.
+Make sure the places you source information from are places like us here DMP.
+We are qualified nutritionists, dietitians and diabetes educators, and our information is evidence-based, meaning it comes from proper science.
+Plus, we had more than a decade of experience helping people.

 We also don't have any investment in supporting large food companies, like many large health sites do.
 You'd think that large government diabetes websites would have your best interests at heart and share only the most up to date information.
 But often times this isn't the case, which is very surprising.